Meet260721/Bhajan/README.md

 ![ER Diagram for tables](https://github.com/Meet260721/Songs/blob/main/ER%20Diagram.jpg)

-## Preventing Data Duplication:
+## Preventing Data Duplication and Modification:

 Implemented constraints and conflict resolution in the code to prevent rewriting duplicate data.

-Used SQL's Drop command to delete existing table before inserting new data.
+Used SQL's Drop command to delete existing table before creating table and inserting new data again.

+Removed two columns (duration_min & duration_sec) in the track table and created a new column, duration_time.

 ## Unit Testing:

 Created unittest cases for functions in the unit.py file to ensure code reliability.

-## Enhancements and Modifications:

-Added more data to the JSON file and implemented a for loop for playlist creation.

-Removed two columns (duration_min & duration_sec) in the track table and created a new column, duration_time.

 ## Exception Handling: